 So for us Runner’s Knee is just a label – as most conditions are – to a symptom that happens to be on the outside of your knee.
 From our perspective it is just another bio-mechanical riddle to solve for each individual.
 No two cases I have seen in 11 years have been the same.

 If you’re interested in getting your “Runner’s Knee” sorted whether it’s pain on the outside, inside or through the middle.
 We’re not too fussy.
 The tougher the challenge the more we get excited!
 Runner or otherwise.
-Give us a call now to find out how we can help you on 01793 613352 or mail us at info@SwindonSportsTherapy.co.uk.
+Click the contact us button below to arrange an appointment or speak to one of our therapists.
 Here’s one of our testimonials from one of our clients who not longer has Runner’s Knee:

 This article first appeared on our Brighton Physiotherapy site.